 On the Settings page, click Browse and select the CMG certificate.
 The Service name and deployment name are populated automatically.

-At this step you can use an existing resource group or create new resource group.
+You can use an existing resource group or create a new resource group.
 I will go with just 1 VM instance.

 You see two options and a certificates button.